alexanderthclark/Matplotlib-for-Storytellers/README.md

-# Matplotlib-for-Storytellers
+# Matplotlib for Storytellers

-Python data visualization book
+This is a Python data visualization book.
+It is a work in progress.